-At Addiction Campuses, we’re all working towards a common goal- helping those suffering from addiction find healing and happiness in long-term recovery.
+At Vertava Health, we’re all working towards a common goal- helping those suffering from addiction find healing and happiness in long-term recovery.
 Together, we strive, push and help each other reach this objective every day.
 This is what makes our team more than just a team- it’s what makes us family.

 Meet one member of our ever-growing family, Allan Katz.
-He’s been an integral part of the team at our Mississippi campus, Turning Point.
+He’s been an integral part of the team at our Mississippi campus, Vertava Health Mississippi, formerly Turning Point Rehab.
 As a skilled counselor, Allan is constantly helping empower and educate our clients on how to achieve success in long-term recovery.

 To do so, Allan leads multiple group therapy sessions a week to help clients open up and work through their emotions with others.
 Today, he’s sharing his methods behind creating, leading and mediating a successful group therapy session.